NativeScript/plugins/packages/haptics/README.md

 HapticsFallback.strongBoom();
 ```
-This triggers the 'Pop' effect of 'Peek & Pop', which is a bit more profound than the 'Peek' effect.
+This triggers the `Pop` effect of `Peek & Pop`, which is a bit more profound than the `Peek` effect.

 ### burst()
 ```ts